cs210/kenja/README.md

 ## To Run

-First, run the backend API:
+Assuming all requirements are installed, first, run the backend API:
 ```bash
 cd backend
 uvicorn api:app --reload